Guadalajara: Transportation

 Guadalajara is well connected by a number of modern highways.
-These include Fed 15D, which connects the city northwestward to Nogales, Sonora, via Tepic, Nayarit and eastwards to Mexico City via Morelia; Fed 80D which runs northwest toward Aguascalientes; and Fed 54D which runs southward to the coast via Colima.
+These include Fed 15D, which connects the city northwestward to Nogales, Sonora, via Tepic, Nayarit and eastwards to Mexico City via Morelia; Fed 80D which runs northeast toward Aguascalientes; and Fed 54D which runs southward to the coast via Colima.
 The city's well-connected transportation infrastructure allows easy access to Mexico City, to the southeast, and to the major beach resorts of Manzanillo, Mazatlán and Puerto Vallarta to the southwest, northwest, and west, respectively.

-The Miguel Hidalgo y Costilla Guadalajara International Airport, also known as Guadalajara International Airport (ICAO code: MMGL) opened in 1966.
-It is located 16 km south of downtown Guadalajara, and it was built on the Tlajomulco de Zuñiga city, near Chapala.
+The Guadalajara International Airport, also known as Guadalajara International Airport (ICAO code: MMGL) opened in 1966.
+It is located 16 km south of downtown Guadalajara, and it was built in the city of Tlajomulco, near Chapala.
 The airport is the third most active in the country (after Mexico City and Cancún) with direct flights to many Mexican and American cities.

 Within the city itself, there are many forms of public transportation.
 The Guadalajara light rail system, named SITEUR (Sistema de Tren Eléctrico Urbano), Spanish for Urban Electrical Train System, provides rapid transit service within Guadalajara and the neighboring municipalities of Zapopan and Tlaquepaque.
 It consists of 3 lines: line 1, running from north to south, with 19 stations, line 2, running from downtown to the east, with 10 stations and line 3.
 The trains are electric and have a top speed of 70 km/h.
 The 48 articulated cars currently in service were built in Mexico by Concarril/Bombardier.
-Construction on a third line began in 2014.
-Line 3 will run from Zapopan, in the northwest, to Tlaquepaque and Tonalá, in the southeast, via the city center.
+Construction on a third line began in 2014 and concluded in 2020.
+Line 3 runs from Zapopan, in the northwest, to Tlaquepaque and Tonalá, in the southeast, via the city center.